Funeral Flowers by Spearwood Florist – Perth’s Trusted Funeral Flower Specialist

 Flowers; sentimental value in funerals.

 Aside from the practical use in covering up odors, flowers have also always served as sentimental tokens for the bereaved and by the mourning.
 In the Victorian era, where emotions were not discussed, funerals were often held in funeral homes, which served as a means of both silent expressions of emotion and made the smell of death tolerable.
 The deep interconnection between surrounding the dearly departed in the silent words of flowers has continued on as the other half of why flowers are commonly present at funerals.
-The secret language of condolence floral gifts is used to express everything that is too painful to speak of as well as help create a beautiful final memory.
+The secret language of condolence floral offerings in times of bereavement is used to express all that is too painful to speak of, while also helping to create a beautiful final memory.
 As humans, we tend to remember the life and death of those we love and the final memory of them is set at the funeral service.
 Seeing your loved one surrounded by beautiful and heartfelt arrangements of flowers can help create a lasting final impression during the funeral that can bring a smile to tears.

 In modern times the use of flowers and their fragrance remain.